The Castle of Rose-Colored Clouds

 Cedric stayed with the old woman a couple of more days.
 He repaired her cottage and drew plenty of fresh water for her.
 Then he went on his way.
 For many nights, he dreamt about the sword known as Gull, the red mantle and the stallion grey.
 But each time when he awoke, he did not have any better idea how to find them than he had had before.
 And with barely a coin in his pocket, even if he were lucky enough to come upon one of the magical items, he could hardly buy them anyway.

 "Ah, I wish my knife were bigger!"
 Cedric pulled his small pocket knife from its sheath and ran toward the snake.
-Instantly the creature turned its attention away from the young boy, who escaped behind some boulders, to the young man waving the pocket knife.
+Instantly the creature turned its attention away from the young boy, who dashed to escape behind some boulders, to the young man waving the pocket knife.
 The snake seemed ready to destroy both boy and knife in one gulp.
 As Cedric charged the snake, his knife suddenly changed.
 It was a long, gleaming sword!
 With one mighty blow, the young man had chopped off the snake's head.

 The Lad and the Maiden in the Rose Colored Clouds